xiyuansun/parallelRemake/example/README.md

 write_yaml(fields, "my_plot.yml")
 ```

-Above, there are two utility functions of note.
+Above, there are two utility functions useful for the user.

 1. `remember` reloads one or more objects from the hidden [`remake`](https://github.com/richfitz/remake) cache.
+This is particularly useful if you've stopped in the middle of a workflow and you want to check your functions in `code.R`.
 For example, `remember(dataset1)` returns the object `dataset1` generated previously, and `remember(dataset1, "dataset2")` will return a list containing objects `dataset1` and `dataset2`.
 If you use `remember` for a command in a [`remake`](https://github.com/richfitz/remake)/[YAML](http://yaml.org/) file, be sure that the return object is not the same name as any of the  arguments, as this will trigger unnecessary rebuilds.
 2. `strings` takes general R expressions and converts them into character vectors.
 Try `strings(one = readRDS("mse.rds"), two = y <- x + 1)`.

 Next, I organize the workflow steps (i.e., [YAML](http://yaml.org/) files) into parallelizable stages of the workflow.
 Within each stage, the steps can be run in separate parallel processes.